Skip to main content

 Apfelsaft Gespritzt

-Apple juice mixed with sparkling mineral water.
-Refreshing, less sweet than pure juice.
-Popular throughout Austria, particularly in Alpine regions.
-Can be made with grape juice (Traubensaft gespritzt).
+Apple juice cut with sparkling mineral water, refreshing and less sweet than juice on its own.
+You'll find it all over Austria, especially in the Alpine regions, and it can be made with grape juice instead (Traubensaft gespritzt).

 juiceCold